The Fine Line Between Risk Mitigation and Falling Back into Covering Your Butt

 — you get the idea.
 Actually, you would need to normalize a team’s performance each sprint to derive a value of at least some comparable value.
 (Which usually is not done.)

 The Prime Purpose of Estimation and Grooming

 And then there is grooming and estimation.
 Many of by-the-books Scrum practitioners tend to locate the value of these meetings in delivering an estimate on each user story.
 To my experience, that’s just a side effect of creating a shared understanding among the team members why they will be building a certain feature.
 (If you like to brush up your understanding of the Agile Manifesto, now would be a good time.)

-In other words: A side figure is correlated to a volatile-by-nature figure of a minor inherent value to determine whether the team’s performance is on track and Agile is working.
+In other words: A side-figure is correlated to a volatile-by-nature figure of minor inherent value to determine whether the team’s performance is on track and Agile is working.

 Cooking The Agile Books

-If that was case, the rational response of a team to this metrics driven “management style” would be to regularly under-commit and over-sell the effort at the same time.
-Which would leave sufficient buffer to handle the unexpected.
+If that was the case, the rational response of a team to this metrics-driven “management style” would be to regularly under-commit and over-sell the effort at the same time.
+Which would leave sufficient buffer to handle the unexpected?
 It means de facto cooking the (agile) books to provide the middle management with a (perceived) feeling of being in control.